NaashonWill2000/ServiceNow-Ticketing-Project/README.md

 ---

 ## Step 7 — Ticket Closure Confirmation
 With the incident resolved and fully documented, the ticket is ready for closure by workflow automation or review.

 ---

+## Conclusion
+This project demonstrates the implementation of a ServiceNow Incident Management workflow, showcasing the end-to-end process of creating, tracking, and resolving IT incidents.
+It highlights best practices in incident prioritization, categorization, and workflow automation, providing practical insight into IT service operations.

+---